PCC community steps up for food security

 From individuals to organizations and businesses, the community joined in with enthusiasm and great generosity.
 And because the need does not end with the holidays, neither will the work.

-In the most recent figures, PCC members and shoppers raised more than $128,000 for the campaign through donations and “rounding up” purchases at cash registers in PCC stores.
-Community members donated an additional $16,000+ directly to Harvest Against Hunger, a partner in this effort (as well as in PCC’s separate Growing for Good program.)
+PCC members and shoppers raised more than $200,000 between November and the beginning of January through donations and “rounding up” purchases at cash registers in PCC stores.
+Community members donated an additional $22,000+ directly to Harvest Against Hunger (also a partner in Growing for Good) and through cash register roundups at Central Co-op.

 BECU matched PCC’s initial $50,000 contribution.
 As BECU foundation board president Jennifer Teunon put it, “cooperatives are built on the idea that we can do more together than we can alone.”

 Organically Grown Company, a Portland-based PCC supplier, contributed $10,000.
 Others contributed money, food and sometimes both, including $15,000 from Charlie’s Produce, $140,000 worth of organic baby food pouches from Nature’s Path and roughly $5,000 worth of all-purpose flour from Cairnspring Mills, among many more.
-Fellow co-ops were essential partners, including cash register round-ups from Central Co-op.
+Fellow co-ops like Central Co-op were essential partners.
 Reflecting the multiple crises that struck in the holiday season, some additional produce donations were derailed by floods that devastated many regional farms.

 A full 100% of donated funds went directly to hunger relief organizations, including food banks, community kitchens, mutual aid organizations and more.